-M/s Ajay Baroota & Associates Practicing Company secretary (Certificate ofPractice (CP) No.-3945) was appointed to conduct the secretarial audit of the company forthe financial year 2017-18 as required under section 204 of the Companies Act 2013 andrules thereunder.
-The Secretarial Audit Report for the FY 2017-18 forms part of AnnualReport and is annexed herewith as Annexure-C.
+M/s Ajay Baroota & Associates Practicing Company secretary (Certificate ofPractice (CP) No.-3945) was appointed to conduct the secretarial audit of the company forthe financial year 2018-19 as required under section 204 of the Companies Act 2013 andrules thereunder.
+The Secretarial Audit Report for the FY 2018-19 forms part of AnnualReport and is annexed herewith as Annexure-C to the Board Report.

 There is no qualification reservation or adverse remark in the report and the same isself-explanatory.

 19. POLICY ON DIRECTORS' APPOINTMENT AND REMUNERATION

 In terms of the provisions of Section 178(3) of the Act and Regulation 19 read withPart D of Schedule II to the Listing Regulations the NRC is responsible for formulatingthe criteria for determining qualification positive attributes and independence of aDirector.
 The NRC is also responsible for recommending to the Board a policy relating tothe remuneration ofthe Directors Key Managerial Personnel and other employees.
 In linewith this requirement the Board has adopted the Policy on Board Diversity and DirectorAttributes.
 The policy on Directors' appointment and remuneration and other mattersprovided in Section 178(3) of the Companies Act 2013 is available on the website of theCompany www.tinnatrade.in